 Clinical Nutrition Services

-- Vending Service is provided in various locations throughout the Seton Family of Hospitals.
-Vending machines include snacks, hot and cold beverages, and cold food.
+- Vending service is provided in various locations throughout the Ascension Seton Family of Hospitals.
+Vending machines include snacks, hot and cold beverages and cold food.

-- Catering Service is provided for any Seton Family of Hospitals event on a scheduled basis.
+- Catering service is provided for any Ascension Seton Family of Hospitals event on a scheduled basis.

 Inpatient Nutrition Support Services